Thursday, 7 May 2015

 What about seeing the documents against their original settings, as far as this is possible?
 Thus some of the stuff I have written - for example, under 'persecutions', the 40 CE extra-Biblical illustration of the Roman Emperor Gaius.
 Seems to me that is a telling example of the situation typically faced by the early followers of Jesus, Messiah and Saviour, Lord of all, despite no specific New Testament (NT) reference.

-At least to some extent, the 'world-view' of the writers may also be relevant.
+The 'world-view' of the writers may also be relevant, at least to some extent.
 We can look for reflections of the 'popular' expectation(s).
-The nations, including Judaea, had endured Greek domination and were then under Rome.
-Prior to that was the experience of Babylonian exile.
+The nations in view, including Judaea, had endured Greek domination and were then under Rome.
+Prior to that was the experience of Babylonian exile and Persian rule.
 Now, about 30 CE, what lay ahead?
 What were the hopes?
 How did Jesus fit?
 (I may return to this area.
 Books address it under 'Messianism' or 'Apocalyptic', with special interest in the documents from the Qumran caves.)

 Consider also the circumstances and labour-intensive methods of writing those laborious rolls or codices.
+To "insert" was not a real option.
 I presume that it was a fairly costly undertaking to use up that much papyrus or skin.
 I have seen reports of parchment and even papyrus being reused (cleaned off and used again).
 That early version of recycling would have been for reasons of economy.
 Clearly the numerous surviving papyrus fragments point to the value placed on the original documents.
 (Scrap heaps in Egypt's dry sands have given up a treasure from the earlier days.)

 It is possible and useful to do justice to an extract from the Bible and to bring together relevant passages.
 The trick is to ensure the actual meaning is not lost by ignoring something.
 It is not enough to simply quote or even give multiple quotes.
 Here is a misuse example from Luke 4 addressed to Jesus (also in Matthew):